Sisters of the Poor, Palazzolo Institute

 Their mission includes service to the poor, care of orphans and nursing.

 This religious institute was founded in Bergamo, Italy, in 1869, by St. Luigi Maria Palazzolo, with the help of Maria Teresa Gabrieli.
 The institute received pontifical status in 1912.

+In 1995, several sisters died from Ebola while serving as missionaries in Kitwit, DRC; in 2021 Pope Francis recognized three of them as 'Venerable'.

+21st century

-The sisters have houses in Brazil, Burkina Faso, Congo, Italy, Ivory Coast, Kenya, Malawi, Peru, Switzerland.
+In 2021, there were almost 100 sisters in 103 communities.
+The sisters have houses in Brazil, Burkina Faso, Congo, Italy, Ivory Coast, Kenya, Malawi and Peru.
 The Generalate of the Congregation can be found in Bergamo, Italy.

-On 31 December 2008 there are 836 sisters in 103 communities.
+In 2023, the head of the institute is Sister Clara Fiori.